-John Geller: To be fair, you know Patrick, we've talked about this before, the points product that we have really enables that to be very effective in reselling it because we put it in the point's product and sell it.
-Historically, they've sold more of a week space product.
-They've gone to the points which will actually help facilitate that but to Steve's point I'm not sure they've done a lot of that and as we've talked about because with the week space when you repurchase those, you don't have certainty to get that into the system and resell it.
-Folks that sell week space product have a much harder time efficiently recycling that week space product.
+Yeah.
+I mean to be fair, Patrick, we've talked about this before the points product that we have really enables that to be very effective in reselling because we put it into the points product and sell it.
+And historically, they've sold more of a weeks-based product.
+They've gone to the points which actually will help facilitate that, but to Steve's point, I'm not sure they've done a lot of that, and as we've talked about because with the weeks base when you repurchase those, you don't have certainty to get that into the system and resell it.
+So folks that sell weeks-based product have a much harder time efficiently recycling that weeks-based product.

-Patrick Scholes: Okay.
+Okay.
 Thank you.
-Then last question for now, a large part of the ILG story was all of the inventory for sale coming up in the next couple of years, certainly they have massive amounts.
-With this acquisition and that large amount of inventory, does that change how you think about your or the legacy, Marriott Vacations, spend on inventory in the next couple of years?
+And then, a last question for now.
+A large part of the Interval's - excuse me, the ILG story was all of the inventory for sale coming up in the next couple of years, certainly they had a massive amount.
+With this acquisition and that large amount of inventory, does that change how you think about your or the legacy Marriott Vacations spend on inventory the next couple of years?